Kumaravinash9/MovieApp/README.md

 # MovieApp

-**This is an MovieApp where anyone can  get the all info related to the movie like IMDB Rating,Date of Release,Posters,About and etc.**
+**This is an MovieApp where anyone can  get the all info related to the movie like Imdb Rating, Date of Release, Posters**

 ## Getting Started